If you will be graduating this semester, please review the information below and address any applicable items.

 - Make sure your roommates are aware of your plans.

-- Cancel all your utility accounts and newspaper subscriptions.
+- Cancel all your utility accounts.

 - Make arrangements with your bank to close your account(s).
 You may wish to leave the account open for a few months after you leave in case there are expenses that come up.